Set in a delightful sheltered garden, Diamond Harbour's oldest colonial home, birthplace of famous Canterbury impressionist

 A new art exhibition goes up in the main gallery every month, and a variety of locally handmade crafts are displayed in the Craft Co-op shop, so there is always something interesting to look at.

-Friendly volunteers are in attendance to answer your questions about local history, the art and craft on display, or anything else you might
+Friendly volunteers are in attendance to answer your questions about local history, the art and craft on display, or anything else you might want to know.

 Come and explore inside and out and enjoy the colourful garden.
 With cafes, walks and swimming nearby, make your visit to Stoddart Cottage part of a day trip to sunny Diamond Harbour.